Volunteers needed

 The research is being led by Professor Simon Gandevia FAA FAHMS FRACP and by Professor Jane Butler PhD, with Dr Bonne Lee MBBS, FAFRAM, Dr Claire Boswell-Ruys PhD and Dr Euan McCaughey MEng, PhD, CEng, making up the all-star core team.

 Of course, all this work is expensive.
-The initial program is budgeted at $5million over three years.
-In addition to NeuRA’s own significant investment, SpinalCure has so far donated $1.2million and our NZ partner, CatWalk have contributed a further $600,000.
+In addition to NeuRA’s own significant investment in building the SCIRC, SpinalCure and our NZ partner, CatWalk have contributed $1.75m each to fund the eWALK trial.
 Our friends at Spinal Cord Injuries Australia have also recognised the promise of this research and invested $100,000 in the project.

 The more funds we can raise, the faster these treatments can be developed and eventually made available across Australia.
 While being some way from a complete cure, which will likely require a combination of interventions, neurostimulation is profoundly improving volunteers’ health, abilities and quality of life.
 SpinalCure’s goal for the coming years is to see these benefits made available to all Australian’s affected by spinal cord injury.